HR McMaster Out as White House National Security Adviser

 I am pleased to announce that, effective 4/9/18, @AmbJohnBolton will be my new National Security Advisor.
 I am very thankful for the service of General H.R.
 McMaster who has done an outstanding job & will always remain my friend.
 There will be an official contact handover on 4/9.— Donald J. Trump (@realDonaldTrump) March 22, 2018

-Last week reports stated that McMaster and Trump were not getting along very well and that the US Army lieutenant general was on the brink of being removed.
-McMaster is the 27th official to be fired or resign from the Trump administration.
+It had been reported for weeks that McMaster and Trump were butting heads and that the US Army lieutenant general was on the brink of being removed.
+McMaster is the most recent of more than two dozen officials to be fired or resign from the Trump administration since the president took office 14 months ago.

+"After thirty-four years of service to our nation, I am requesting retirement from the US Army effective this summer," McMaster said in a Thursday statement, adding, "I am thankful to President Donald J. Trump for the opportunity to serve him and our nation as National Security Adviser."
+McMaster will leave public service after retiring from the military.

 All comments